ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getPinControl*

-Retrieves the current status of the PinControl setting, indicating whether parental control is enabled or disabled.
-This function is essential for managing access restrictions and ensuring compliance with user-defined content control preferences.
+Retrieves the current settings for parental control PIN management, allowing users to check if PIN protection is enabled for specific actions like purchases or content access.
+This API is essential for ensuring secure and personalized access to restricted features.

 ### Related Functions
-[setPinControl](#setPinControl) : Enables or disables the PinControl setting.
+[setPinControl](#setPinControl) : Enables or modifies parental control PIN settings.

 ### Events